A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Results

 \subsubsection{\textbf{Estimating methylation state thresholds}}

-The PCa dataset has \textit{beta} values for each of $C =$ 694,820 CpG sites from $R =$ 2 DNA samples collected from $N =$ 4 patients.
-The cluster the CpG sites into the 3 known methylation states and objectively infer the methylation state thresholds in the benign samples and in the tumour samples, the K$\cdot\cdot$ and KN$\cdot$ models are fitted.
-The BIC suggests that the KN$\cdot$ model is optimal for both the benign and the tumour samples.
-This is intuitive, particularly for the tumour samples where the degree of disease varies for each patient, as the KN$\cdot$ model allows for patient specific shape parameters.
+For the PCa data, to cluster the CpG sites into the 3 methylation states and objectively infer the methylation state thresholds in the benign and tumour sample types, the K$\cdot\cdot$ and KN$\cdot$ models were fitted.
+The AIC, BIC and ICL suggest the KN$\cdot$ model as optimal for both the benign and tumour sample types.
+This is intuitive, particularly for the tumour sample types where the degree of disease varies for each patient, as the KN$\cdot$ model allows for patient specific shape parameters.

+The fitted density estimates and inferred thresholds for patient 1 are discussed here; those for patients 2, 3 and 4 are available in Appendix S11.

-The fitted density estimates under the KN$\cdot$ model for the benign sample collected from patient 1 are displayed in Figure \ref{Figure3}.
-The inferred methylation state thresholds are 0.258 and 0.747 for the benign sample, and 0.19 and 0.751 for the tumour sample collected from patient 1.
-The hypermethylation state thresholds in the benign and tumour samples are very close; in contrast, the hypomethylation state thresholds are quite different.
+In the benign sample type from patient 1, the estimated mixing proportions were 0.244 for hypomethylation, 0.363 for hemimethylation, and 0.393 for hypermethylation.
+The inferred methylation state thresholds are 0.258 and 0.747 for the benign sample type, and 0.19 and 0.751 for the tumour sample type.
+The hypermethylation state thresholds in the benign and tumour sample types are very close; in contrast, the hypomethylation state thresholds are quite different.
 While these objective thresholds are close to the subjective values suggested in the literature of 0.2 and 0.8, the difference results in more hypo- and hypermethylated CpG sites being identified by the BMM as DMCs.
-The ARIs between the KN$\cdot$ and K$\cdot\cdot$ solutions of 0.94 for the benign sample and 0.96 for the tumour sample indicate good clustering agreement between the two models.
-The kernel density estimates under the KN$\cdot$ model are available in Appendix 8 and a summary of the parameter estimates under the KN$\cdot$ model is available in Appendix 4.

-As the parameters are allowed to vary for each patient under the KN$\cdot$ model, different parameter estimates result for each patient, giving different methylation state thresholds.
-The fitted density estimates for the samples of patients 2, 3 and 4 are available in Appendix 7.
-Patient 1 was known to have a higher degree of disease than the other patients and their matched normal DNA methylation profile was more tumour-like than benign.
-For patient 1 the methylation threshold for identifying hypermethylated CpG sites (0.747) was lower than that for the other patients (0.774, 0.766 and 0.814 for patients 2, 3 and 4 respectively) suggesting more hypermethylated CpG sites in patient 1's benign sample than in the other patients' samples.
-A similar pattern was observed in the methylation thresholds inferred from the patients' tumour samples (see Appendix 7) in that the threshold was lower for patient 1.
+Patient 1 was known to have a greater degree of disease severity than the other patients with a matched normal DNA methylation profile more tumour-like than benign.
+For patient 1, the hypermethylation threshold (0.747) was lower than that for the other patients (0.774, 0.766 and 0.814 for patients 2, 3 and 4 respectively) suggesting more hypermethylated CpG sites in patient 1's benign sample type than in the other patients' samples.
+A similar pattern was observed in the methylation thresholds inferred from the patients' tumour sample types (see Appendix S11) in that the threshold was lower for patient 1.